 All data will be displayed according to the parameters you set here.

-NOTE: The preset time frames (All time, Last 30 days, Last 7 days) only show data and submissions until the previous day 11.59pm.
+Note: 1.
+The preset time frames (All time, Last 30 days, Last 7 days) only show data and submissions until the previous day at 11.59 pm.
 In order to show the most up-to-date data please use a custom time range ending today.

 Once you have selected your projects you will notice the information on the project screen updates to give you insights about your selected project.